carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 ## My package isn't available on the `defaults` channel!
 What should I do?

-It may very well be the case that packages (or often more recent versions of packages!) that you need to install for your project are not available on the `defaults` channel.
+You may find that packages (or often more recent versions of packages!) that you need to install for your project are not available on the `defaults` channel.
 In this case you should try the following.

-1.  `conda-forge`: the `conda-forge` channel contains a large number of community curated conda packages.
+1.  `conda-forge`: the `conda-forge` channel contains a large number of community curated Conda packages.
 Typically the most recent versions of packages that are generally available via the `defaults` channel are available on `conda-forge` first.
 2. `bioconda`: the `bioconda` channel also contains a large number of Bioinformatics curated conda packages.